truthcoin/www.truthcoin.info/_posts/2015-05-15-deflation-the-last-word.md

 ## Deflation: Beyond "Good" and "Bad"
 > People who criticize Bitcoin for being deflationary seem to have missed a number of more important things.
-Policy is not caused, it is the result of what is possible and effective.
+Policy is not caused by desires, instead by what is possible and effective.

 ### "Should" vs. "Will"